What is a Qualified Opportunity Zone?

 The Investor’s Role: Qualified Opportunity Funds

-To invest in a QOZ, individuals cannot invest directly in the zone itself.
-Instead, they must use a Qualified Opportunity Fund (QOF)—a partnership or corporation created to deploy capital into businesses or property located in QOZs.
+Investors cannot invest directly in a QOZ.
+Instead, they deploy capital through a Qualified Opportunity Fund (QOF)—a partnership or corporation specifically structured to channel investments into businesses or property located within Opportunity Zones.

 Investors who roll eligible capital gains into a QOF within 180 days can access three powerful tax benefits: